igolas0/igolas0.github.io/README.md

 In this repository the front end side is covered.

-The backend site is covered in this other repository: https://github.com/igolas0/AI-App-Backend
+The backend side is covered in this other repository: https://github.com/igolas0/AI-App-Backend

 ## Frontend Application Summary